National Contest Judges’ Information

 The Kenneth E. Behring National History Day Contest will be held June 11-15, 2017 at the University of Maryland at College Park.
 National History Day (NHD) is looking for historians, educators, and others to judge student projects at this year’s contest.
 Judging will take place on Monday, June 12 for the Junior Division (grades 6-8) and Tuesday, June 13 for the Senior Division (grades 9-12).

-Evaluation and discussion with your fellow judges will be an all-day affair.
-An orientation session will be held in the Stamp Student Union at 8:30 a.m., prior to judging student projects.
+Evaluation and discussion with your fellow judges will be an all-day commitment from approximately 8:00 a.m. to 5:00 p.m.
 In return for your time and effort, we offer free parking and lunch, endless gratitude, and a positive perspective on our nation’s youth.

 If you have any questions, please contact email@example.com.